The style and features of the Wells template.

 - The site title or logo and tagline.
 Style these with the Site title / Logo options tweaks.

 - Main navigation and secondary navigation links.
 Style these with the Site navigation options tweaks.
-Folders expand when clicked.
+Dropdowns expand when clicked.

 - A content area you can customize with blocks.
 The content area doesn't display on mobile.

 - Built-in social icons.
 Style or hide these with the Social link options tweaks.

 Style the sidebar width and position with the Sidebar options tweaks.

 - Sidebar text alignment.

 - When Sidebar fixed is checked, the navigation links stay fixed in place.
 When unchecked, the sidebar moves up the page as you scroll.

 Use the Site background tweak in the Site wide options section of site styles to change the background color of your site.
 Wells doesn’t support background images.